- Visiting Chesapeake?

 - Water and Irrigation

-Training occurs January through March.
-Orientation sessions are held in November at two of the Chesapeake libraries You may visit the Master Gardener site for application forms or email us at firstname.lastname@example.org to be added to the list of potential master gardeners.
+Classes begin in January of each calendar year, with sessions held twice weekly.
+Graduation is in April.
+Visit the Master Gardener site for application forms or email us at firstname.lastname@example.org to be added to the list of potential master gardeners.

 Upon completion of the Master Gardener training, interns are required to volunteer 50 hours for Master Gardener projects.
 To maintain their Master Gardener status, they must attend 8 hours of training yearly and donate 20 volunteer hours to projects.